Diving work

 - the repetitive dive group and the bottom time/dive time if using a dive table

-- if you get a repetitive factor, include this and the surface interval
+- a repetitive factor (if youget it) and the surface interval

 - the return of each diver, as soon as practicable after the dive